FASP-QAT/qat-documentation/docs/user/16-annex-4-business-functions.md

 sidebar_position: 16
 ---

-# Section 13.
-Annex 4: Business Functions
+# Annex 4: Business Functions

 Business functions are a set of capabilities available to the user.
 They are used when creating roles (see **Roles (App Admin only)**).
 Each role has one or more business functions.
 For master level data, the verbs used in the business functions are as follows: